mhcurylo/fp-ts-workshop/presentation.md

 This is where we often begin and end introductions to FP.

-My goal is to show you how to structure functional programms and have a bit fun working with this structure
+My goal is to show you how to structure functional programms.